backstage/backstage/packages/core-plugin-api/api-report.md

     SessionApi
 >;

-// Warning: (ae-missing-release-tag) "OpenIdConnectApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type OpenIdConnectApi = {
   getIdToken(options?: AuthRequestOptions): Promise<string>;
 };

-// Warning: (ae-missing-release-tag) "PendingAuthRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type PendingAuthRequest = {
   provider: AuthProvider;